uaineteine/ArxivAPI/readme.md

 ```

   - Create a list labeled\_data of tuples, where each tuple contains a label ("Unsafe" or "Safe") and a corresponding report from reports\_join.
-  - Call the trainClassifier function fto train the classifier on the labeled\_data.
-Store the trained classifier and the vectorizer in clf and vectoriser, respectively.

 ```python
 reports = read_reports("test reports", "report.txt")